Four Methods to Backup Android SMS You'd Better Know

-Click the Backup Now button and select your SD card as the destination storage; your SMS will be backed up in your SD card in the txt/csv/html folder.
+Click the Backup Now button and select your SD card as the destination storage; your SMS will be backed up in your SD card in the txt/CSV/HTML folder.

-Step 1: Connect Android device to computer
+Step 1: Connect Android device to the computer

-Step 3: Start transferring to your computer
+Step 3: Start exporting to your computer

 As you can see, there are several ways you can perform Android SMS backup yourself.
 Hopefully, these instructions are able to convince you to do it yourself and not rely on others to do it for you for exorbitant prices.
-These steps will work on most major brands of Android OEMs so do not be afraid to explore and use them so that you will be able to get them back should you accidentally deleted them.
+These steps will work on most major brands of Android OEMs so do not be afraid to explore and use them so that you will be able to get them back should you accidentally delete them.

 Other Popular Articles From Wondershare